paspapob/paspapob.github.io/README.md

 As previously stated in the introduction, Markdown is easy to use and has a small barrier to entry.
 Firstly, Markdown files can be made from any text editor and can be utilized by users without a technical background.
 Secondly, Markdown is incredibly versatile.
-Markdown can be read before it is formatted, and is compatible with virtually all platforms and operating systems.
+Markdown can be read as plain text, and is compatible with virtually all platforms and operating systems.
 In comparison to Microsoft Word, Markdown does not require the use of a GUI to implement elements such as headers, lists, tables, and more.
 Further, it can be easily